 Please see the Handbook on Parents Rights for the additional procedural safeguards to be followed for students with disabilities.
-If you need a copy of this handbook, please contact the principal at your school or obtain a copy through the zone offices.
+Parents or students who need a copy of this handbook, may contact the principal or obtain a copy through the learning community offices.